We are always after volunteer superstars keen to work with us at the event.

-We are able to offer vendors the opportunity to sell food and merchandise at the Zuru Nightglow.
-You will be situated in prime locations to maximise your sales opportunities to the approximate 80,000 spectator crowd at the University of Waikato.
+We are able to offer vendors the opportunity to sell food and merchandise at The ZURU Nightglow.
+You will be situated in prime locations to maximise your sales opportunities to a full capacity Claudelands Oval.

 For further information, please contact:

 E: [email protected]